I Know What You Did Last Summer: Sequels

 A sequel titled I Still Know What You Did Last Summer was released in 1998, with a direct-to-video film, I'll Always Know What You Did Last Summer, released in 2006.
 In the first sequel, Hewitt, Prinze Jr. and Watson reprised their roles.
 The third film has very little relation to the first two, other than the premise, the villain and the producers.
 It featured new characters and a different setting.

 In February 2023, a legacy sequel was announced to be in development, with Jennifer Love Hewitt and Freddie Prinze Jr. in negotiations to reprise their respective roles.
 Jennifer Kaytin Robinson was selected to direct the film from a script written by Leah McKendrick, based on an idea by Robinson and McKendrick.
 Neal H. Moritz would serve as producer.
 The plot is said to be similar in approach to Scream (2022), in which characters from the original film are included in a story featuring a younger cast.
 The film was released in July 2025.

-Remakes
+Remake

 This film was unofficially remade in India by Anil V. Kumar as Kucch To Hai (2003), starring Tusshar Kapoor.
 However, in an interview to Hindustan Times, Kapoor denied that the makers of his film copied this particular film.

 In September 2014, Sony Pictures revealed plans to remake the film, with Mike Flanagan and Jeff Howard writing the script.
-The film was a high priority and was initially set for release in 2016.
+The film was a high priority and was initially set for release in 2014.
 Further, the new direction and scope of the film would need an estimated budget of $15 to 20 million.
 Flanagan confirmed that this new iteration of the franchise would not include elements of the 1973 novel (the antagonist being a central character) nor of the 1997 feature film (fisherman Ben Willis and the four protagonists Julie James, Helen Shivers, Barry Cox and Ray Bronson).
 The project was ultimately never made and was subsequently canceled.